Many or all companies we feature compensate us. Compensation and editorial

 • Same-day funding available

-SoFi is our top choice for borrowers with good credit who are in the market for a home improvement loan.
-With loan amounts ranging from $5,000 to $100,000, you can use the money for minor repairs or large undertakings.
-Having strong credit and signing up for autopay, which gets you a 0.25% discount, offers a one-two punch and can help you get the best rates and terms.
+SoFi offers loan amounts ranging from $5,000 to $100,000, so you can use the money for minor repairs or large undertakings.
+Having strong credit and signing up for autopay, which gets you a 0.25% discount, can help you get the best rates and terms.

 Best for fair credit: Upgrade